 Ready to shoot a great real estate neighborhood walk-through video?
 Check out our five tips below.

 Plan Your Route

 This is one video you’re going to want to plan.
 Trust us, don’t try to wing it.

 Don’t Shoot From Your Car

-If you can’t even be bothered to step out of your car to shoot a video what does that say about you as a Realtor?
+If you can’t even be bothered to step out of your car to shoot a video, what does that say about you as a real estate agent?

 Hire a Decent Videographer

 Unlike shooting under relatively controlled conditions in your listing, shooting outside can be tricky.
 Light, wind, and reflections can all wreak havoc on your video.

 Make Sure the Sun Is Not Behind You When You Shoot

 This one will become obvious once you start shooting.